 Salvador Dali was one of the most iconic painters of the Twentieth Century, with a range of imaginative, striking and surrealist work.
 His repertoire was influenced by classical Renaissance masters, but he also enjoyed painting with a new avant-garde approach, which investigated the role of the sub-conscious and dream world.
 As well as painting, he became involved in film, sculpture and photography.

-Dali was born in Catalonia (a region of Spain in 1904) and placed great emphasis on his Arabic lineage (descendant of the Moors).
-He stated that this Arabic lineage influenced his approach to life and was a factor behind his love of luxury and oriental clothes.
+Dali was born in Catalonia (a region of Spain in 1904) on 11 May in Figueras.
+He placed great emphasis on his Arabic lineage (descendant of the Moors); he stated that this Arabic lineage influenced his approach to life and was a factor behind his love of luxury and oriental clothes.

 Dali had a habit of doing eccentric things which polarised opinions.
 His eccentric manner was a reflection of his art and vice versa.
 The fact that he was always in the limelight made his paintings more famous.
 He could also display a supreme confidence.